lightrao/nextjs-ethers-metamask-connect-24/readme.txt

 ```

 6.edit pages to realize project
-I have deployed and approved SimpleStorage contract on sepolia for testing
+I have deployed and approved SimpleStorage contract on sepolia for testing.